 The question of VASP approval often raises concerns.
-You are probably wondering if this process is essential after converting your utility vehicle?
+You are probably wondering if this process is essential after converting your commercial vehicle?
 Don’t worry, we help you clarify this crucial point.

 The answer is simpler than it seems.
-By the end of this article, you will be able to make an informed decision on the subject: whether to undertake this approval procedure or not
+By the end of this article, you will be able to make an informed decision on the subject: whether or not to undertake this approval procedure?

-We will detail the situations where the DREAL mandatorily requires VASP approval, and those where you may possibly do without it.
+We will detail the situations where the DREAL mandatorily requires VASP approval, and those where you might possibly do without it.

-To obtain a VASP Caravane approval, your vehicle must meet specific requirements.
-This rule also applies if you plan a VASP approval for an ambulance or a fire truck, although the criteria differ depending on the targeted category.
+To obtain a VASP Caravan approval, your vehicle must meet specific requirements.
+This rule also applies if you are considering VASP approval for an ambulance or a fire truck, although the criteria differ depending on the category targeted.

-It is essential to understand that all these classifications (VASP, CTTE, VP, etc.) appearing on line J1 of the registration certificate have a specific purpose: to ensure that the vehicle identification documents accurately reflect its configuration and actual use.
+It is crucial to understand that all these classifications (VASP, CTTE, VP, etc.) appearing on line J1 of the registration document have a specific purpose: to ensure that the vehicle’s identification documents accurately reflect its configuration and actual use.

-Imagine a converted van that has all the characteristics of a Motorhome but whose registration certificate designates it as a goods transport vehicle (CTTE).
-From then on, in certain situations, complications could arise during your travels.
-The principle is the same for vans: consistency is paramount!
+Imagine a converted van that has all the features of a Motorhome but whose registration document classifies it as a goods transport vehicle (CTTE).
+In certain situations, complications could arise during your travels.
+The principle is the same for vans: consistency is essential!

-To be classified as a Motorhome, your vehicle must imperatively meet 5 specific criteria, defined in the European directive 2007/46/CE (section 5.1).
+To be classified as a Motorhome, your vehicle must strictly meet 5 specific criteria, defined in the European directive 2007/46/EC (section 5.1).
 This regulation states that vehicles intended for habitation must be equipped with the following elements in their living space:

-• A convertible bench seat (fixed beds are tolerated in 99% of cases)
+- A convertible bench seat (fixed beds are allowed in 99% of cases)

 All of this equipment must be permanently fixed to obtain the Motorhome classification.

-If your conversion meets these conditions, the VASP approval procedure then becomes mandatory.
+If your layout meets these conditions, the VASP approval procedure then becomes mandatory.
 We will discuss later in this article the potential consequences of not complying with this obligation.

-Today, simply removing an element (such as the kitchen area or the entire table and seats) is often used as a reliable solution to pass the technical inspection peacefully since the vehicle does not meet all the requirements to be classified as VASP.
+Today, simply removing an element (like the kitchen area or the table and seats set) is often used as a reliable solution to pass the technical inspection peacefully since the vehicle does not meet all the requirements to be classified as VASP.

 Is VASP approval essential to remain compliant with the law?

-Let's take the example of a vehicle where the modification consists mostly of removable elements: this allows the vehicle to pass the technical inspection without difficulty.
+Let's take the example of a vehicle where the layout consists mostly of removable elements: this allows the vehicle to pass the technical inspection without difficulty.

-To legally keep a CTTE registration certificate (van), the modifications must remain moderate.
+To legally keep a CTTE registration (van), modifications must remain moderate.

 Below is a summary table detailing the authorized modifications and those to avoid to remain compliant without requiring VASP approval: